Somewhere in California, at the end of the Gold Rush, several horsemen come riding down from the nearby mountains. They ride as if on urgent business.

 The next day Preacher gets on his horse and greets Hull, who is waiting outside.
 Hull insists on going with him so Preacher agrees.
 They go to the LaHood camp and blow up their pipes, sluices, tents, and the barracks with dynamite.
-Afterwards, Preacher tells Hull to take care of Sarah and Megan, and then he rides away.
+After fooling Hull to dismount, Preacher scares away his horse.
+He then tells Hull to take care of Sarah and Megan, and rides into town.

 At their cabin, Sarah tells Megan that Preacher is gone.
 Megan asks Sarah if she loved him.
 Sarah replies that he knows they both love him.
 Megan tells her that she didn't say goodbye to him and runs out.

 LaHood and Stockburn watch as Preacher comes out.
 He walks to the edge of town, turns around, and replaces the cylinder of his Remington New Army, like a speedloader.
 Stockburn goes outside with his deputies.
 Only Preacher's hat is left where he was standing, so Stockburn tells his deputies to spread out and find him.
 Stockburn waits there.
 Preacher shoots the first deputy as he enters a store.
 Another deputy goes to investigate and Preacher shoots him too.
 Preacher hides behind some crates and shoots two more deputies.
 Another deputy sees the open door of the outhouse and stops by a water trough to shoot at it, but Preacher was hiding on the ground behind the trough and shoots him.
 The remaining deputy walks into the livery stable.
 A noose grabs his neck and his gun goes off wildly.
 A shadowy figure hooks the rope to a horse's saddle and the horse runs out, dragging the deputy as he screams.
 Stockburn watches the man get dragged out of town.
-The shadowy figure, Preacher, picks up his hat and brushes it off, and then Stockburn turns around.
+The shadowy figure, Preacher, returns to the spot where he left his hat, puts it on his head and then turns to look at Stockburn.
 With his Remington Pocket in his belt, Preacher walks towards Stockburn while reloading his Remington New Army again, and then puts it back in its holster.
 He stops a few feet from Stockburn, his hat still shading his eyes.
 When he raises his head, Stockburn recognizes him.
 Stockburn says, "You!" and reaches for his gun, but Preacher draws his New Army first and unloads it into him.
-Dying, Stockburn again tries to shoot Preacher, but Preacher shoots him in the forehead with his Remington Pocket, killing him.
-LaHood tries to shoot Preacher from inside his residence, but Hull bursts in and shoots him instead.
+Mortally wounded, Stockburn collapses to his knees and looks up at Preacher, who shoots him in the forehead with his Remington Pocket, killing him.
+LaHood tries to shoot Preacher from inside his residence, but Hull bursts in, shooting and killing him instead.
 Hull goes outside to look for Preacher, who emerges riding from the livery.
-Preacher tells Hull, "Long walk," and then rides away.
+Preacher tells Hull, "Long walk." and then rides away.
 Megan comes into town with the wagon.
-She asks Hull where Preacher is.
-He replies that he's gone.
-She tries to chase after Preacher with the wagon, but Mr. Blankenship stops her because the horses are exhausted and would die.
-Megan runs to the end of town and shouts out thank you to the Preacher, that they love him, that she
+She asks Hull where Preacher is and he replies that he's gone.
+She jumps in the wagon in order to chase after Preacher but Mrs. Blankenship tells her that the horses are exhausted and she would kill them.
+Megan runs to the end of town and shouts out thank you to Preacher, that they love him, that she

 The final shot of the movie shows Preacher riding through the snow in the mountains.